murex/mikado-testbuilders-kata/docs/facilitation/Remote.md

 ### Mini-Retros

 Mini retros start with a simple question like "What worked well and what did not".
 In a remote setup, having an online board like Miro or Trello will help a lot.
-Here is how goes:
+Here is what happens within each mob:

-- in each mob
-- everyone takes a few minutes to answer the questions, and fill the good / bad columns
+- Every mobster takes a few minutes to answer the questions, and fill the good / bad columns
-- the mob discusses the tickets
+- They react and discuss the tickets
-- they can also have a look at the typical answers and at other insightful questions from the [Retrospective Guide](Retrospectives_Guide.md)
+- They can also have a look at the typical answers and at other insightful questions from the [Retrospective Guide](Retrospectives_Guide.md)
-- more discussion...
+- Discussion can continue until the time is over

 ### Takeaways as a Conclusion